Culver City To Decide If Mobility Pilot Program Will Expand

 Now that it’s been a year with these changes, the city council faces a big decision at tonight's meeting: Does the project stay or go?

 The stretch of changes on Culver and Washington boulevards make them the first streets in L.A.
 County to feature a designated bus lane for 2.6 miles and a bike lane for 1.4 miles.
-The bus lanes are marked with cardinal red stripes and bike lanes are painted a leafy green.
-Corners feature an azure blue, decorated with flowers to give pedestrians extra space.
+The bus lanes are marked with cardinal red stripes, while bike lanes are painted a leafy green.
+Corners feature an azure blue color, and are decorated with flowers to give pedestrians extra space.

 "The whole point of the project is to get people out of their cars and into bikes, buses, scooters, and on foot.
-And to make it safer for all of those modes and more efficient," said Bubba Fish, Culver City resident and member of the MOVE Culver City Project.
+And to make it safer for all of those modes and more efficient," said Bubba Fish, Culver City resident and part of the MOVE Culver City project.

-And so far it's done just that.
+So far, it's done just that.
 A new report released Thursday from MOVE Culver City revealed that since the pilot was fully implemented in 2022, bus ridership went up by 38% and there was an increase in cycling activity by 57%.
-Even micromobility, the use of electric scooters or e-bikes, increased by 68%.
+Even micromobility — the use of electric scooters or e-bikes — increased by 68%.

 -